Luis Arce: Minister of Economy

 On 23 January 2006, President Evo Morales appointed Arce minister of finance.
 Three years later, he assumed command of the new Ministry of Economy and Public Finance.
 Some Bolivian media called Arce the mastermind of Bolivia's economic resurgence.
-He oversaw Bolivia's nationalization of hydrocarbon, telecommunications, and mining companies, as well as the creation of BancoSur.
 He oversaw the rapid expansion of the Bolivian economy, with GDP increasing by 344% and extreme poverty reduced from 38% to 15%.

 In 2011, the American Economy Magazine ranked Arce the region's 8th-best minister of the economy out of 18.

 Arce delivers the keynote address at the opening of the 10th UNCTAD Debt Management Conference, 23 November 2015.

 As the minister of economy, Arce maintained a relatively low profile.
 Christopher Sabatini, a senior researcher fellow for Latin America at Chatham House and founder of Americas Quarterly, called Arce "one of the few technocrats in MAS".
 "He's level headed" and "doesn't engage in inflammatory rhetoric", Sabatini wrote.
 Bolivian media often credited Arce with steering the nation through a period of economic growth.
 His policies were salient in slashing Bolivia's poverty rate during his terms and facilitating large amounts of economic growth as a result of rising gas exports.

 On 24 June 2017, Arce was forced to give up his position and travel to Brazil to undergo surgery to treat severe kidney cancer.
 He remained there for a mandated recovery period before returning to his post as minister of economy on 23 January 2019.